Notable Stone

 Tax-StonePost

-The corner post, often used as a survey monument, is an example of a modified (Type) standing stone (Family) within the Class Notable Stone.
+The corner post, often used as a survey monument, is an example of a modified (family) stone within the Class Notable Stone.

-In the photo above, the post is a standing stone whereas the ball is not because the former has a more stable center of gravity.
+In the photo above, the shaped stone post is a standing stone whereas the ball is not because the former has a more stable center of gravity.
 The latter does not.
+However, we reserve the subtype “standing stone” for those that are unshaped but modified by placing them upright.

 Link back to the Stone Domain